Window treatments and the EM spectrum

 Quality and commitment: Manufacturers concerned about the quality of window treatment will transcend the visible light scale of the EM spectrum and fabricate products with the capacity to block out waves at the harmful ends of the EM spectrum.

 Economical UV resistant options in window treatment: The thumb rule is that if it is opaque it prevents UV.
 The naturally opaque material used in blinds are aluminum, wood, and faux wood.
 Aluminum and faux wood blinds are economical, easy to maintain products available in a variety of trendy colors.
 1 inch Crown Aluminum Privacy blinds are available for less than half its price in attractive colors.
 Natural wood blinds are the most favored but substantially more expensive, an equivalent could cost upwards of $60.00for the minimum dimensions.
+If you opt for the motorized wood blinds then this price becomes higher.
 The industry has found a cheaper option in faux wood blinds.
 The slats of faux wood blinds are typically made of Vinyl.
 Being a very adaptive material Vinyl can be infused with near wood appearance and supplied at a fraction of the price of real wood equivalent.
 High quality 2 inch Faux wood blinds from Graber can be used extensively while denting your pockets little.

 Aluminum, Vinyl or Faux Wood Blinds in window treatments have a lot to be said in their favor.
 They are